ShunSakurai/easy_paste/README.md

 The basic procedure is the same as in 'Generating a table'

 - Click "weighted words!"
-- A CSV file starting with "weighted_" is generated in the same folder as the original CSV file
+- CSV files starting with "weighted_" is generated in the same folder as the original CSV files
 - Open the exported CSV file
 - You can change the words per day and the result updates accordingly
 - Beware that the time and weighted words are not rounded.
 Round the values if necessary using Excel's commands, etc.